-When import is used, it searches for the module initially in the local scope by calling __import__() function.
-The value returned by the function are then reflected in the output of the initial code.
+When the import is used, it searches for the module initially in the local scope by calling __import__() function.
+The value returned by the function is then reflected in the output of the initial code.

 The value of pi is returned by __import__().

-pi as whole can be imported into our intial code, rather than importing the whole module.
+pi as a whole can be imported into our initial code, rather than importing the whole module.

 from module_name import *